What is assessment?

 Two other feedback methods are known as: WWW (what went well) and EBI (even better if).
 You can state what went well first, and then follow it up with how it could be even better.

 You will need to try out what works for you and your learners.
 Just remember not to demoralise or upset your learner with the words you use or the tone of your voice.
+However, you do need to build up their resilience to receiving negative feedback.
 It's also helpful if you can relate your feedback to any specific criteria which your learner has met, and what they need to do next.

-If you are working towards an assessment qualification, guidance for completing the units can be found by scrolling down this page until you see the heading Level 3 Assessment.
+If you are working towards an assessment qualification, guidance for completing the units is available.

 Information Leaflet - Key Concepts and Principles of Assessment (£1.50)